algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 - **wines.json**: Specify the wines available in the store, including their ITM8, EAN, name, region, country, year, type, grape, price, rating, description(fr and en), image and indicating if the wine is a best seller,
 - **cheeses.json**: Specify the cheeses available in the store, including their ITM8, EAN, name, region, country, type, milk, price, rating, description(fr and en), image and indicating if the cheese is a best seller,
 - **meal.json**: Specify a selection of French meals that can be paired with wine and cheese, including their name, recipe, description(fr and en), image, a list of allergens and a list of wines and cheeses that they can be paired with,
-- **Data - Wine and Cheese.xlsx**: A spreadsheet given by Intermarché containing the wines and cheeses available in the store, including their ITM8, EAN, name, prix de vente
+- **Data - Wine and Cheese.xlsx**: A spreadsheet given by Intermarché containing the wines and cheeses available in the store, including their ITM8, EAN, name and price

 > The database can be found in the [data](../../data/) folder.
 > Some additional information about the database can be found in the [README](../../data/README.md) of the database.